 Sets and Reps: Since you aren’t using heavy weights, try 2 or 3 sets of 12 to 15 reps.

-As such, a good chest day cannot be complete without at least one lateral flye movement — in this case, one specifically targeting the upper chest.
-By setting the cable attachments at a low angle, you can perfectly mimic the shoulder flexion performed by the pec minor, making the low cable flye the perfect capstone to your next chest day.
+Why Do It: A good chest day cannot be complete without at least one flye movement — in this case, one specifically targeting the upper chest.
+By setting the cable attachments at a low angle, you can perform an upper-chest-focused cable exercise like the low flye.

 - With the cables set below waist level, assume a staggered stance.
 Allow your arms to hang slightly behind the body, palms facing forward.